gabm/Satty/README.md

 save-after-copy = false
 # Hide toolbars by default
 default-hide-toolbars = false
-# Whether to set block or line/pen as the default highlighter, other mode is accessible using CTRL.
+# The primary highlighter to use, the other is accessible by holding CTRL at the start of a highlight [possible values: block, freehand]
-default-block-highlight = true
+primary-highlighter = "block"

 # Font to use for text annotations
 [font]